Implementing CPSLint: A Data Validation and Sanitisation Tool for Industrial Cyber-Physical Systems: Design and implementation

 The interpreter back-end directly interprets the \CPSLint code, performing the operations defined in the input using Rascal itself and thus forgoing compilation to Python entirely.
 This method of running \CPSLint relies on our runtime library written in Rascal and thus cannot make use of the more mature, well-performing data science libraries available for Python, and therefore suffers a significant performance penalty.
 What this back-end does offer, however, is greater insight into the individual steps \CPSLint takes while executing the input script.
 It does so by outputting an intermediate CSV after each operation, and by producing a timestamped log detailing the steps taken to perform the data sanitisation at runtime.
 An example of such a log file is given in \Cref{lst:log}.

 The tombstone diagram for using \CPSLint with the interpreter back-end is shown in \Cref{fig:cpslint_pipeline_interpreter}.
 Like with the compiler back-end the process starts with providing \CPSLint with an \lstinline|inspect| script, which again generates a baseline \CPSLint script.
-This back-end uses \lstinline[language=Rascal]|lang::csv| from the Rascal standard library for type inference of the column names and types, thereby matching the functionality from the \lstinline|inspect| implementation from the compiler.
-The domain expert again refines the baseline script and runs this through the interpreter, which in this case outputs a sanitised CSV as its main output. alongside the main out the interpreter also writes the log, and creates intermediate files after each step the interpreter performs during the execution.
+This back-end uses \lstinline[language = Rascal]|lang::csv| from the Rascal standard library for type inference of the column names and types, thereby matching the functionality from the \lstinline|inspect| implementation from the compiler.
+The domain expert again refines the baseline script and runs this through the interpreter, which in this case generates a sanitised CSV as its main output.
+The interpreter writes the log alongside the main output, while creating intermediate files after each step the interpreter performs during the execution.